Mental Health Training Courses Fortitude Valley

 What are the admission criteria for mental health courses at breakthru College?

-The entry requirements for our mental health courses vary depending on the specific course.
-We recommend potential students to check the course descriptions on our website or contact our career advice team for specific details.
+Requirements for admission into our mental health courses are subject to variation depending on the particular course.
+We encourage prospective learners to review the course summaries on our website or get in touch with our career assistance team for detailed advice.

-We design our courses to strengthen students, turning them into knowledgeable and participative professionals.
-You’ll explore self-advocacy in the mental health domain, learning how to use your voice and influence to refine mental health provisions and assistance for people contending with mental health difficulties.
+Our educational programs strive to enable students to evolve into aware and actively involved professionals.
+You’ll study self-advocacy in the mental health field, learning how to employ your voice and impact to enhance mental health care and aid for those struggling with mental health challenges.

 News & Events